ni-joe/ni-joe/README.md

 ## Projects
 - Music Player (Spotify Clone) using Django
 - Student Attendance Management System
-- Working on Canteen Management System
+- Canteen Management System
+- To-Do-List Web Application
 <!---
 ni-joe/ni-joe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.